aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 Probability of enrolling, given click: | 0.20625 Probability of payment, given click | 0.1093125

-In order to estimate each evaluation metric standard deviation, I will use an assumption about their underlying distribution; I will assume that they follow a binomial distribution law.
+To estimate each evaluation metric standard deviation, I will use an assumption about their underlying distribution; I will assume that they follow a binomial distribution law.
 This will permit me to derive analytically each metric standard deviation.

-Sample size visiting the course overview page : 5000 cookies
+Sample size visiting the course overview page: 5000 cookies

 Evaluation metric | Sample size | Probability | Standard deviation
 ------------ | ------------- | ------------- | -------------